zlsh80826/MSMARCO/README.md

 GENERATION FOR MACHINE READING COMPREHENSION](https://arxiv.org/pdf/1706.04815.pdf) with some modifications.
 * This project is designed for the [MSMARCO](http://www.msmarco.org/) dataset
 * Code structure is based on [CNTK BIDAF Example](https://github.com/Microsoft/CNTK/tree/nikosk/bidaf/Examples/Text/BidirectionalAttentionFlow/msmarco)
+* Support MSMARCO V1 and V2!

 ## Requirements

-There are some required library for training, if you have any problem, please contact me.
+Here are some required libraries for training.
-Here are the suggested version.

 ### General
 * python3.6